We assist you with applying for graduate student loans from federal and private sources.

 How to apply

-All students who wish to take out an education loan need to complete the Graduate Loan Application on the MIT Online Financial Aid System.
+All students who wish to take out an education loan need to complete the Graduate Information Finance Form on the MIT Online Financial Aid System.

 To apply for federal loans, you will need to fill out the FAFSA (Free Application for Federal Student Aid).

-A federal low-interest student loan available to graduate and professional students who do not qualify for a maximum Federal Direct Stafford Subsidized Loan.
+A federal low-interest student loan available to graduate and professional students who do not qualify for a maximum Federal Direct Loan.

 A federal low-interest loan for U.S. graduate and professional students.
 You must be enrolled at least half time, pass a standard credit check, and may not be in default on a prior education loan to be eligible.
 The maximum annual loan limit is the cost of education minus financial aid received—there is no aggregate limit.
 Visit Federal Student Aid for detailed information.Current interest rates →